moskytw/mosql/docs/index.rst

 An Easy-to-Use Model
 --------------------

-I show you a quick example with this result set:
+I show you an example with this result set:

 ::